whg-training/whg-training-resources/docs/bioinformatics/401_command_line/07_working_with_files.md

 # Working with files

 If you got this far, you've had a first look at moving aronud the filesystem and manipulating files.
 But the files we used were empty... how do you make files with useful data in?
 And how do you see the contents?
-Here are three ways:
+Here are three ways.

 ## Using an editor

 The simplest way to edit a file is to use an editor, such as `nano`.
 For example to edit our greeting: